orsoromeo/orsoromeo.github.io/_pages/about.md

 Since December 2020 until October 2022 I have worked as a Robotics Research Engineer at [Arrival Ltd](https://arrival.com/uk/en), working on R&D projects within the concept of microfactory and on the automation of EV-production.

-Since November 2022 I have now moved on to bp, where I am currently exploring nascent robotics applications that might potentially disrupt the energy industry.
+Since November 2022 I have moved on to bp, where I am currently exploring nascent robotics applications that might potentially disrupt the energy industry.
 In particular, I am acting as an advisor to the [Digital Science](https://www.bp.com/en/global/corporate/news-and-insights/reimagining-energy/robotics-at-bp.html) team, to help bp achieve their ambitious goal to produce energy in a sustainable way, with the final target to reach net-zero carbon emissions by 2050.

 Please feel free to navigate through the site to find out more about me.